extremenetworks/E2X/docs/Manual.md

 configuration sections should result in a useful translation without (many) warnings or even errors.

-You can print a configuration section using the `show config SECTION` command, e.g. `show config vlan` or `show config router`.
+You can print a configuration section on EOS using the `show config SECTION` command, e.g. `show config vlan` or `show config router`.